 This is because runners tend to land more on their heels, needing a little extra cushioning there.
 For example, a neutral or traditional running shoe might have a stack height of 28mm in the heel and 20mm in the forefoot.

-Maximalist shoes are much more likely to have a stack height over 30mm in both heel and foot as in the case for one Hoka One One shoe with a stack height of 37mm and 30mm respectively.
+Maximalist shoes are much more likely to have a stack height over 30mm in both heel and foot.
+One Hoka One One shoe is designed with stack heights of 37mm and 30mm respectively.

 All you need to do if you want to know if running shoes that you have or are looking at are maximalist shoes is look at the stack height.
 If it’s around or over 30mm, they are maximalist.